-The Company has set up a safeguard system for issuers with a critical ESG profile, i.e. with an ESG rating equal to "CCC" - the lowest in the investment universe - by "MSCI ESG Research" 15.
+The Company has set up a safeguard system for issuers with a critical ESG profile, i.e. with an ESG rating equal to "CCC" - the lowest in the investment universe - by "MSCI ESG Research".

 For these issuers, the ESG & Strategic Activism Structure carries out an in-depth analysis, also based on the significance of these issuers in the main benchmarks, and referring - among others - to the "ESG Risk Score" assigned to the issuer by the LTSS Structure.
-In this regard, the Company considers issuers with an "ESG Risk Score" below 4^{16} .
+In this regard, the Company considers issuers with an "ESG Risk Score" below 4.

-The results of the due diligence process are presented to the first available ESG Committee, that decides on the approval of the "critical" issuers list and the activation of the related investment limits.
+The results of the due diligence process are presented to the first available ESG Committee of the Parent Company Eurizon Capital SGR S.p.A., that decides on the approval of the "critical" issuers list and the activation of the related investment limits.
+The results are consequently shared with the Head of Investments and at the Company's first Risk Committee.